 “Even a small medical collection account could potentially be just as damaging to your credit scores as any other type of collection account,” she says.

 But things are changing.
 The newest version of the FICO credit score, the FICO 9, and the VantageScore 3.0 weigh medical bills in collections less than other unpaid accounts.
+They also add a 180 day waiting period for medical bills.
+If the bill goes to collections, you have a 180 day grace period to resolve the issue before it shows up on your credit reports.

 If you pay a medical bill with a credit card, you lose the new medical bill protection in FICO’s latest credit scoring system if the credit card bill is paid late, says Kevin Gallegos, vice president of Phoenix operations for Freedom Financial Network.